jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 By 2023, North Carolina topped [70,000 electric vehicle registrations](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), proving their comprehensive approach works.

 **What North Carolina teaches us:** Framing electrification as economic development attracts broader support while addressing rural equity prevents gaps.
 Make it about jobs and opportunity, not just environmental goals.

+### Becoming the Charging Infrastructure Innovation Hub

+What makes North Carolina's story even more compelling is how their strategic approach to electrification has attracted not just vehicle manufacturing, but the entire charging infrastructure ecosystem.
+The state is rapidly becoming the North American headquarters for global charging technology leaders.

+**Global Players Choosing North Carolina:**
+[Alpitronic](https://www.electrive.com/2024/08/13/alpitronic-to-manufacture-dc-charging-stations-in-north-carolina/), the German leader in DC fast charging technology, selected North Carolina for their North American manufacturing operations.
+[Kempower](https://kempower.com/news/kempower-establishes-north-american-headquarters-in-durham/), the Finnish charging solutions innovator known for their modular and efficient charging systems, established their U.S. headquarters in Durham.

+Most significantly, [IONNA](https://www.ionna.com/), the joint venture by BMW, GM, Honda, Hyundai, Kia, Mercedes-Benz, and Stellantis, chose North Carolina as their operational hub.
+IONNA represents something crucial: major automakers taking direct ownership of the charging experience rather than leaving it entirely to third-party networks.

+**Why This Matters for American EV Adoption:**
+IONNA's focus on creating a premium, reliable charging network specifically designed for the American market addresses many of the pain points current EV drivers face—inconsistent payment systems, varying reliability, and fragmented user experiences.
+When automakers invest directly in charging infrastructure, they're acknowledging that vehicle quality alone isn't enough; the entire ownership experience matters.

+**A Different Kind of Manufacturing Strategy:**
+While Georgia attracts vehicle manufacturing, North Carolina is becoming the innovation center for the infrastructure that makes those vehicles practical for daily use.
+This represents a complementary but distinct approach—instead of building the cars, they're building the ecosystem that makes car ownership seamless.

+This infrastructure innovation hub approach validates that charging technology itself represents significant economic opportunity, not just the vehicles that use it.

+**What North Carolina teaches us:** Framing electrification as economic development attracts broader support while addressing rural equity prevents gaps.
+Make it about jobs and opportunity, not just environmental goals.

 ---